shrinerb/shrine-cloudinary/demo/README.md

 # Shrine & Cloudinary Demo

-This is a Roda & Sequel demo app for integrating Cloudinary file uploads with Shrine.
+This is a demo app which integrates Cloudinary file uploads with Shrine using shrine-cloudinary.

 ## Requirements